 Assessment for Learning is fundamental to raising standards and enabling children to reach their potential.
 Assessment in mathematics takes place daily using a range of strategies such as marking and feedback of work and verbal discussions with children.

-At Bosley St Mary’s teachers mark in green pen.
-Correct answers are indicated by a √ and incorrect answers by a ͦ.Children are then given time to respond to marking, usually with a teacher during daily practice.
+At Bosley St Mary’s CE Primary teachers mark in green pen.
+Correct answers are indicated by a √ and incorrect answers by a Í¦.Children are then given time to respond to marking, usually with a teacher during daily practice.
 All corrected work is re-marked to ensure it is correct.
 On some occasions children may self/peer assess, which is completed in a different colour to their work.

 Assessment of learning is formally completed termly through a pre and post assessment created by the White Rose Maths Hub.
 At the end of the year an assessment will be completed which reviews the whole academic years’ objectives.
+A termly assessment will be completed in Years 3,4,5 and SATs practice papers in Years 2 and 6.
 Teachers use assessment information to inform their planning by using pre assessments.
 Moderation of teacher assessment is completed termly after formal assessments in order to ensure judgements are accurate.
 Records are kept by staff.
 Children are formally tracked using our tracking grids.
 This data is used by the Mathematics Subject Leader, Senior Leadership team and Headteacher to review children against Age Related Expectations based on their Key Stage starting points.
 Children who are not on track are identified for intervention/target teaching on teachers’ Provision Maps.

 Leadership and Management

 The subject leader's role is to empower colleagues to teach mathematics to a high standard and support staff in the following ways: